chevereto/v3-docs/manual/troubleshooting/errors.md

 ## It is Chevereto related?

-Chevereto exists on top of many different technologies working at the same time and any component of this stack could fail.
+Chevereto exists on top of many technologies working at the same time and any component of this stack could fail.

 It is likely that Chevereto **won't cause** the following issues: